 - fees collected under the operational rights granted by Aéroports de Paris SA; and - rents for the occupation of sales areas. - Similarly, TAV Airports and ATU concluded contracts allowing ATU to operate retail shops within its airport platforms.

-14.2 Relations with the French State and State participations shareholder to control decisions that require approval by the shareholders.
+14.2 Relations with the French State and State participations

 RELATIONS WITH THE FRENCH STATE